FrancisBanville/ms_interpreting_probabilities/README.md

 > ## Box 5: Sampling for binary interaction networks {-}
 >
-> Networks of binary interactions may be predicted by performing independent
+> Local networks of binary interactions may be predicted by performing
-> Bernoulli trials for each probabilistic interaction.
-This is particularly
+> independent Bernoulli trials for each probabilistic interaction.
+This is
-> useful when analyzing the structure of probabilistic interaction networks in
+> particularly useful when analyzing the structure of probabilistic interaction
-> the absence of specific analytical formulas [@Poisot2016Structure], even
+> networks in the absence of specific analytical formulas
-> though it may introduce biases in our estimations when connectance is low
+> [@Poisot2016Structure], even though it may introduce biases in our estimations
-> [@Poisot2014WheEco; @Chagnon2015ChaTop].
-There are at least two techniques to
+> when connectance is low [@Poisot2014WheEco; @Chagnon2015ChaTop].
+There are at
-> sampling binary interaction networks across space, each predicting a binary
+> least two techniques to sampling binary interaction networks across space,
-> interaction network for each location $k$ within a given region.
-The first
+> each predicting a binary interaction network for each location $k$ within a
-> technique involves performing a single Bernoulli trial for each pair of taxa
+> given region.
+The first technique involves performing a single Bernoulli trial
-> based on their regional probability of interaction:
+> for each pair of taxa based on their regional probability of interaction:
 >
 > $$M_{i, j} \sim {\rm Bernoulli}(P(M_{i, j})).$$
 >